-Why Bunions Develop
+Why Do Bunions Develop?

 The big toe has two important joints.
 The metatarsophalangeal joint (MTP) is the larger of the two and connects the first long bone of the foot ( the metatarsal) to the first bone of the toe (the phalanx).
 The is where bunions develop.

 A bunion, also called hallux valgus, forms because the MTP joint shifts out of its normal alignment, pushing the long metatarsal bone towards the inside of the foot.

-For other people, usually women, swearing shoes with a narrow, pointed toe box can force the toes into an unnatural position and put severe pressure on the toe joint.
+For other people, usually women, wearing shoes with a narrow, pointed toe box can force the toes into an unnatural position and put severe pressure on the toe joint.

-First Signs of a Bunion
+What Are The First Signs of a Bunion?

 Bunions Are Treatable: The Sooner, The Better

 Conservative treatments for early-stage or less developed bunions can include at-home remedies that can alleviate pain, changes in footwear, and custom orthotics that can slip into your shoes and change the amount of pressure you put on the bunion when you walk.

 Bunion surgery involves removing or realigning the soft tissue and bone in the area to bring the joint back into its correct alignment.

-Get Rid Of Bunion Pain Today.
-Call JAWSpodiatry to Schedule an Appointment
+Get Rid Of Bunion Pain Today!

-If you’d like to learn more about the innovative and effective treatments we provide or how we can help you with your foot and ankle issues, please call us today at (954) 922-7333 or contact us online to schedule a consultation.
+If you’d like to learn more about the innovative and effective treatments we provide or how we can help you with your foot and ankle issues, please call us today at (954) 922-7333 or submit an inquiry to schedule a consultation.